enisgur/apiCreator/README.md

 # Api Creator Server

-Server side of rest api creator.
-User can create their own rest API.
+Rest API creator.
+User can create their rest API.
+It is similar to fake JSON API creator apps, and we will also add access to the database so users additionally can create a post, put, delete requests.
+More details will be here

-// App is still on development ...
+// App is still on development...

 [//// %10 ----------------------------------]

 ## Features